calabash/calabash/samples/shared-page-logic/README.md

  - features/step_definitions/login_steps.rb
  - features/support/pages.rb

-The pages.rb file is responsible for auto loading the various pages as they depend on eachother and we do not know in which order they are loaded.
+The pages.rb file is responsible for auto loading the various pages as they depend on each other and we do not know in which order they are loaded.

 ## Running the sample
 Run the sample using